alvgaona/2d-feature-tracking/RUBRIC_POINTS.md

 | `HARRIS`      | `BRISK`      | 0.468443                |
 | `HARRIS`      | `FREAK`      | 0.074067                |

+## Final thoughts

+The top 3 combinations are:

+ 1. FAST-BRIEF
+ 2. FAST-ORB
+ 3. ORB-BRIEF

+This is in terms of processing time since most of the detectors have a really good distribution on the proceeding vehicle and number of keypoints.

 [ring_buffer.h]: include/ring_buffer.h
 [ring_buffer.cpp]: src/ring_buffer.cpp
 [matching_2d.cpp]: src/matching_2d.cpp